kutify/jexp/README.md

         );
     System.out.println(totalDistance); // -> 175
 ```
-And some words about performance.
+And, some words about performance.
-All costly things like string parsing take place inside ```compile()``` method.
+All costly things like string parsing take place inside the ```compile()``` method.
 So, compiled expression is literally a function that takes the arguments and does math operations.
-We can explain it using pseudo code:
+We can explain it using the following pseudo code:
 ```
     Expression expression = Expression.compile("a ^ 2");

-    // Under the hood expression has:
+    // Under the hood the expression has:
     Function<BigRational, BigRational> func = a -> Math.pow(a, 2);
 ```
 So, for the sake of performance, you can use ```Expression``` as a static field.